alejandroschuler/r4ds-courses/README.md

 - **contributor** (0+): Contributors are responsible for generating ideas and code for the exercise.

 ### Textbook
-We will be using parts of the fantastic book [R for Data Science](http://r4ds.had.co.nz/) (R4DS) by [Hadley Wickham](http://hadley.nz/) and Garrett Grolemund (O'Reilly Media, 2017); it is online and also available in hardcopy.
+We will be using parts of the fantastic book [R for Data Science]([http://r4ds.had.co.nz/](https://r4ds.hadley.nz/)) (R4DS:2e) by [Hadley Wickham](http://hadley.nz/), Mine Çetinkaya-Rundel, and Garrett Grolemund (O'Reilly Media, 2017); it is online and also available in hardcopy.

 ### Slides
 Slides can be found in the `lectures` folder on the website.
-Github renders the `.md` files nicely in the browser but to see plots you should open the `.pdf` versions.
+Github renders the `.md` files nicely in the browser.
 You can also download the `.Rpres` files for easy copy-pasting of code, etc.

 # Motivation